gnehcuyz/gnehcuyz.github.io/content/research/LIA_VFL.md

 ---

 ## Description
-- Explored label inference attacks in vertical federated learning (VFL) to evaluate the risks of revealing label information during training.
+We investigated privacy risks in vertical federated learning (VFL), with a primary focus on Direct Label Inference Attacks—a technique that exploits the mathematical properties of gradient signs to infer sensitive label information without model splitting.
+Demonstrated that this attack can achieve perfect accuracy across various datasets, underscoring critical vulnerabilities in current federated learning frameworks.

 ## Tech Stack
 - Python, PyTorch, NumPy, Scikit-learn.

 ## Contributions
-- Developed and optimized a label inference attack algorithm in PyTorch.
+- Implemented a Direct Label Inference Attack by analyzing gradient signs and demonstrated its effectiveness in exposing label leakage.
-- Preprocessed and analyzed data to ensure compatibility with federated learning frameworks.
+- Preprocessed and aligned multi-party datasets to simulate vertical federated learning scenarios.
+- Analyzed gradient-based leakage and tested privacy defense strategies such as gradient compression and DiscreteSGD.

 ## Supervisor:
 Professor [Oshani Seneviratne](https://oshani.info)